AGKorson/WinAGI-GDS/README.md

 ### History:
+**alpha21.0** Text Screen editor is complete.
+Fixed a few bugs in other editors, and did a lot of code cleanup and refactoring.

 **alpha20.0** Menu editor is complete.

 **alpha19.0** Layout editor is complete, fully integrated with the logic editor.
 Fixed a ton of bugs, and did a lot of code cleanup and refactoring.